 ERF Occasional Papers

 Creativity – or the urge to explore and to invent without knowing in advance how useful the outcome may be - cannot be taught, but it must be detected, recognized and encouraged.
-This is a challenge both for all forms of learning, as well as for all levels of education.
-While the purpose of education is to transmit knowledge and to develop the ability to learn how to learn, creativity requires that we learn how to unlearn, and to question established paradigms.
-Based on an examination of the diverse components and forms of creativity, this paper explores the challenges of fostering creativity in education.
+This paper explores some of the challenges of fostering creativity in education.

 Discussions on the quality of education often remain blurred by a lack of clarity.
 As a result, there is no common understanding of what is actually meant by.
 This paper reviews various understandings and approaches to the noiton of quality in education.

 Human beings have inherited a set of behaviors in order to live in and sustain their communities.
 These include creativity and rationality, very different yet complementary human capacities, which are both spurred by doubt and desire.

 Building on Learning To Be published a quarter of a century earlier, the 1996 "Delors Report" proposed an integrated and humanistic vision of learning.
 This paper examines the influence that the report has had on education policy and practice worldwide.

 Increasing human dependency on technology renders us particularly fragile.
 The power imparted by technology not only conceals the risks inherent to its indiscriminate use, but also the fragility inherent to that dependency.

 From the very beginning of the twenty-first century, there has been a succession of shocks of yet unforeseeable consequences that will trigger far deeper and longer crises…read more

 The notion of ‘global citizenship’ is very broad, if not contested.
 This paper discusses the transformation of the notion of citizenship in the context of globalization, and how global trends may be integrated into citizenship education.